FluidGroup/DataSources/README.md

 - We can use different type each section.
 - Type-safe
   - We can take clearly typed object by IndexPath.
-- This library is not supported moving between section.
 - Using Adapter-pattern for List-UI
   - For example, We can also use this for ASCollectionNode of Texture.
 (Demo app includes it)
+- Reorder by UI operation
+- This library is not supported moving between section.

 ## Usage (Example)